Protocol73/Proxmox-Pretty-CLI-login/Readme.md

 ```
 	my $xline = '-' x 78;
 ```
-That Prints the top & bottom bars, We'll come back to that.
+That prints the top & bottom bars, we'll come back to that.

 ### Ready to Make Changes?